 Content Audit Protocol

-Despite Google’s 2024 core updates reshaping the SEO landscape, your systematic content audit approach remains your strongest defense.
-You need to evaluate every piece of content on your website through a structured protocol that examines relevance, performance, and user engagement metrics.
-This methodical assessment will help you identify areas requiring immediate attention and prioritize your optimization efforts.
+After Google’s 2024 core updates, a systematic content audit is crucial.
+Evaluate each page based on relevance, performance, and user engagement metrics.
+This will help you identify which areas need immediate attention and guide your optimization strategy.

 Quality Assessment

-The foundation of your content recovery strategy lies in a comprehensive quality assessment.
-You should examine each page against Google’s E-E-A-T guidelines, focusing on expertise, experience, authoritativeness, and trustworthiness.
-Your content must demonstrate clear value to users while maintaining accuracy and relevance in your industry.
+Start with a quality assessment of your content.
+Review each page against Google’s E-E-A-T guidelines, ensuring it demonstrates expertise, experience, authority, and trust.
+Your content should offer clear value to users while remaining accurate and relevant in your industry.

 Gap Analysis

-To strengthen your content strategy, conduct a thorough gap analysis comparing your existing content against top-performing competitors and current user search intent.
-You should identify missing topics, outdated information, and areas where your content depth falls short of market leaders.
+Conduct a gap analysis by comparing your content with top-performing competitors and current user search intent.
+Identify missing topics, outdated information, and areas where your content is lacking.

 Update Schedule